Common riding: Practices

 While most community festivities last a week, some are focused around a few days while others last for up to two weeks.
-The programme will consist of a combination of ceremonies, ride outs, entertainment, and traditional Scottish sports.
+The programme will consist of a combination of ceremonies, rideouts, entertainment, and traditional Scottish sports.
 Community spirit for the ride is symbolised by the Burgh Flag, which is a colourful ceremony is bussed, recalling the days when a knight's lady attached her ribbon to his lance before a battle, whereby now ribbons are tied to the Burgh Flagstaff by the principal lass.
 The colours are usually that of the town or village (for instance, Kelso is blue and white, Hawick is blue and yellow).

 Today common ridings attract large crowds (of emigrants and tourists) gathering from all around the world.

+Future concerns

+In 2026 the cost of the events was noted, being impacted by insurance costs, and health and safety regulations.
+The 2025 Hawick Common Riding cost in excess of £125,000, portable toilet expenses alone being £7,500, and profits to the community from increased trade and accommodation bookings had reduced.

 Common riding festivals

-These events take place over the Summer season starting with Hawick on the First Wednesday of May, continuing till Mid September.
+These events take place over the summer season, starting with Hawick on the first Wednesday of May and continuing till mid-September.

 Hawick

-The Hawick Common-Riding is the first and largest of the Border festivals.
-It celebrates the legendary capture of an English Flag in a skirmish at Hornshole believed to have taken place in 1514 and the traditional checking of the boundaries of the town's common land.
+The Hawick Common Riding is the first and largest of the Border festivals.
+It celebrates the legendary capture of an English flag in a skirmish at Hornshole, believed to have taken place in 1514, and the traditional checking of the boundaries of the town's common land.

-After election night in May, each Saturday and Tuesday leading up to the Common-Riding, the Cornet and his supporters ride-out to visit surrounding villages and farms.
-The first Cornet's Chase takes place uphill on the "Nipknowes" to St. Leonards hut where a local publican is tasked to supply the customary dish of "curds and cream" or "soordook" for refreshment during the official riding of the marches the following week.
+After election night in May, each Saturday and Tuesday leading up to the Common Riding, the Cornet and his supporters ride out to visit surrounding villages and farms.
+The first Cornet's Chase takes place uphill on the "Nipknowes" to St. Leonards hut, where a local publican is tasked to supply the customary dish of "curds and cream" or "soordook" for refreshment during the official riding of the marches the following week.

 In 2014, Hawick celebrated its 500th Common Riding.

-In 2018, after a hotly fought battle in 1996 to prevent women riders was lost in the courts.
-Women had taken many years to be accepted.
-Hawick reluctantly accepts female participation in all activities in the Hawick Common Ridings.
-Although certain diehard women refuse to enter The Hut.
-Women rode in the common riding before an accident in 1931 led to their banning by the all-male common riding committee.
-"They were finally allowed at all preliminary ride outs, chases, Friday's main Common Riding day and Common Riding Saturday.
-A drinking event, called the "Hut", was also open to women."
-Despite this progression, 2019 again saw renewed hostilities towards female participants.
+The question of female participation in the Riding has been controversial.
+Women were permitted to take part until 1931, when one fell off her horse and broke her leg.
+In 1996, following a successful complaint to the Equal Opportunities Commission on the part of two local women, female riders were again allowed to take part in certain elements of the festival.
+As recently as 2019, however, female riders were subject to "derision and hostility" when they took part in traditionally male events.